raushansingh5703/neuvoweb_assignment/README.md

 flutter pub get
 flutter run

 Build APK

-To generate an installable APK: flutter build apk
+To generate an installable APK:

+flutter build apk

 The APK will be generated at:

 build/app/outputs/flutter-apk/app-release.apk

-Assumptions & Shortcuts Taken
+Assumptions / Shortcuts Taken

-1. Backend integration is not implemented as per assignment instructions
+Backend and API integration are not implemented as per assignment instructions

-2. Authentication, OTP verification, and form submission flows are static
+Authentication, OTP verification, and form submission flows are static

-3. Dummy/static data is used for service listings and categories
+Dummy/static data is used for service listings and categories

-4. Focus was on UI accuracy, clean code structure, and navigation flow
+Focus was on UI accuracy, navigation flow, and clean code structure

-5. No third-party UI kits were used
+No third-party UI kits were used